Core Aeration in Charlotte, NC That Actually Makes a Difference

 Your Lawn Recovers Stronger

 Soil plugs break down naturally while roots grow deeper and stronger.
-Your next treatments work even harder.
+Your next fertilization and topdressing treatments work even harder, and your entire lawn care program delivers better results on soil that can finally breathe.

 Aeration Questions Answered

-When is the best time to aerate my lawn in Charlotte?
+When is the best time for core aeration in Charlotte, NC?

 The ideal timing depends on your grass type.
-For tall fescue lawns, which are most common in Charlotte, fall (September through October) is the best time to aerate.
-The grass is actively growing, temperatures are cooling, and the lawn has time to recover before winter.
-For warm-season grasses like Bermuda and Zoysia, late spring through summer (May through June) is optimal, when the grass is fully green and growing vigorously.
+For tall fescue lawns, the most common grass across Charlotte, NC, fall is the best window for core aeration, typically September through October.
+The grass is actively growing, soil temperatures are still warm, and the lawn recovers fully before winter dormancy.
+For warm-season grasses like Bermuda and Zoysia, late spring through early summer (May through June) is optimal, when the turf is fully green and growing vigorously enough to heal quickly.
+According to NC State TurfFiles, aeration during active growth is the key factor that determines how fast your lawn recovers and benefits from the treatment.

 How often should I aerate my lawn?